• White Matsutake is highly prized for its spicy cinnamon aroma and unique flavor

 Matsutakes are found occasionally along the northern part of the Oregon Coast and, usually, are associated with shore pine trees.

 Central and southern coastal forests offer better foraging opportunities.
-King Boletes, Matsutakes, and Lobsters are common in a forested part of Oregon coastal sand dunes.
+King Boletes, Matsutakes, and Lobsters are common in a forested part of Oregon's coastal sand dunes.
 Matsutakes are found on naturally stabilized dune platforms at elevations between 3 and 300 feet (10-100 m) above sea level among shore pines, Sitka spruce and western hemlock, manzanita trees, bushes of salal, evergreen huckleberry, and Pacific rhododendron.

 The season typically continues from September to November.
 The first mushrooms come up in conifer forests at the higher elevation.
 Later, Matsutake can be found in forest areas at the lower elevation and along the Oregon Coast.

 Improper picking techniques can destroy Matsutake mushroom habitat.
-Three simple steps will ensure future crops of Matsutake.
+Three simple steps will ensure the future crops of Matsutake.

 Extract the mushroom by inserting a knife under the base prying up and out of the ground.
 Damage can be minimized by prying straight up.
 Remove any dirt now with the mushroom upright to keep the gills clean.
-Using a narrow tool will reduce damage to the mycelium ensuring a future crop, maybe as soon as three or four days later.
-Protect the mycelium replacing the soil and duff, patting firmly on this place.
+Using a narrow knife will reduce damage to the mycelium ensuring a future crop, maybe as soon as three or four days later.
+Protect the mycelium by replacing the soil and duff, patting firmly on this place.